eddmann/eddmann.github.io/_posts/2021/2021-02-03-advent-of-code-2015-day-10-elves-look-elves-say.md

 ## Part 2

-For part two we are required to instead find the 50th terms length in the sequence.
+For part two, we are required to instead find the length of the 50th term in the sequence.
-Again we can compose the two above functions together to find the desired answer 🌟.
+Again, we can compose the two above functions together to find the desired answer 🌟.

 ```typescript
 const part2 = (input: string): number =>